4 things to know if your child is playing video game 'Fortnite'

 Here's what you need to know about the hottest trend in online gaming:

-1. It is a first-person shooter game similar in concept to "The Hunger Games."
+1. It is a shooter game similar in concept to "The Hunger Games."

 In the Battle Royale version of "Fortnite," 100 unarmed players are dropped onto an island.
 The players then scramble into houses on the island to find weapons hidden there, which players use to shoot and kill each other.
 The last player alive at the end of the round wins.
 Players can play alone or in teams of up to 20 players at a time, and rounds take about 20 minutes to play.